open2b/scriggo-site/site/templates/specification.md

 This is a reference manual for Scriggo templates.

-The Scriggo templates specification is based on the Go language specification, see <a href="https://golang.org/ref/spec">golang.org/spec</a>.
+The Scriggo template specification is based on the Go language specification, see <a href="https://golang.org/ref/spec">golang.org/spec</a>.
 The Go specification applies, except as written in this specification.

 ## Template source code representation